cassandracaluag/CassandraCaluag-KKCF-Capstone/README.md

-Part of my capstone project for the 2025 Karim Kharbouch Coding Fellowship @ The Knowledge House
+Cassie's capstone project for the 2025 KKCF consists of: personal portfolio & tech startup idea - harbor.